infracloudio/fission/Documentation/wip/testing-proposal.md

 }
 ```

-Some of benefits of using above pattern are:
+Some of the benefits of usingthe above pattern are:
-- We can build a small framework around above core where we can pass various flag combinations etc. and exercise all flags in great detail
+- We can build a small framework around the above core where we can pass various flag combinations etc. and exercise all flags in great detail
 - We can use rest of Go testing library and other libraries to build matchers, looping, parallelism etc.
 - It allows us to exercise the logic in CLI as well as validate the API at the same time.

 ### Ginkgo & Gomega

-Ginkgo is a BDD framework which works with Gomega matcher library.
+Ginkgo is a BDD framework that works with Gomega matcher library.
 I will state relevant portions of these two frameworks which can be utilized:

 From Ginkgo: